T-Troll/alienfx-tools/README.md

 - External devices (mouse, display) not supported - they have different vendor ID (i'm working on it).
 - Some High-level (Dell) SDK functions doesn't work as designed.
 This may be fixed in upcoming AWCC updates.
 - `alienfx-cli` `set-zone` and `set-zone-action` commands not supported with low-level SDK (no zones defined).
-- <s>Only one device per time can be controlled trough low-level SDK, but you can choose which one.</s>
 - Hardware light effects morph, breathing, spectrum, rainbow doesn't supported for older (v1, v2) devices.
 - Hardware light effects can't work with software light effects at the same time (hardware bug, "Update" command stop all effects).
 - DirectX12 games didn't allow to access GPU or frame, so `alienfx-ambient` didn't work, and `alienfx-gui` can't handle GPU load for it correctly.